 Duke Energy is a John Wayne-sized power business.
 It serves electric and gas customers in the South and Midwest.
 Its US Franchised Electric and Gas unit operates through its Duke Energy Carolinas, Duke Energy Ohio, Progress EnergyDuke, Duke Energy Progress, Duke Energy Florida, Duke Energy Indiana and Duke Energy Kentucky regional businesses.
-The company has 57,500 MW of electric generating capacity from diverse mix of coal, nuclear, natural gas, oil, and renewable resources.
+The company has 52,700 MW of electric generating capacity from diverse mix of coal, nuclear, natural gas, oil, and renewable resources.
 Duke Energy also has domestic commercial and international power assets.
-The company serves 7.3 million electric retail customers in the Southeast and Midwest.
+The company serves 7.4 million electric retail customers in the Southeast and Midwest.
 It also has some limited insurance, real estate, and telecom assets.

 In 2014 it signed a long-term agreement to service Pattern Energy’s 283-MW Gulf Wind energy project in Armstrong, Texas.
 Duke Energy Renewable Services has also provided service and maintenance work at Pattern Energy’s Hatchet Ridge wind site in Burney, California.

 Mergers and Acquisitions

 In 2015, Duke Energy Progress completed the purchase of North Carolina Eastern Municipal Power Agency’s ownership interests in certain generating assets, fuel and spare parts inventory jointly owned with and operated by Duke Energy Progress for $1.25 billion.
 The purchase resulted in the acquisition of a total of approximately 700 MW of generating capacity at Brunswick Nuclear Plant, Shearon Harris Nuclear Plant, Mayo Steam Plant and Roxboro Steam Plant.
 This deal supports Duke Energy's core business and helps the power agency’s 32 cities reduce their high electric rates.